massimo-nocentini/sgb.c/README.md

 # sgb.c
 A mirror of https://www-cs-faculty.stanford.edu/~knuth/sgb.html, we just provide a small change in the Makefile so that the compiled library can be linked (actually, we just add the `-fPIC` flag).
+Moreover, we compile some PDF files about core components.

+## Compilation

 In order to compile and install, we provide a new `Makefile` rule `complete`; please do: